THE KING'S UNIVERSITY

 ||credits 3 (hrs lect 3 - hrs sem 0 - hrs lab 0)|

-an art form, from acoustics and psychology to aesthetics and
+variety of other disciplines, from acoustics and psychology to

 ||Kloppers, J.J.K.
 Music 495 Systematic Musicology Coursepack.
 J.J.K.
 Kloppers, 2012.|

 - Students will be introduced to foundational issues in music

 and to various Systematic Musicology disciplines through class lectures

 - Participation through class discussion